 This equipment shall also be employed to undertake a topographic survey and as-built survey as required.

-Automatic levels shall be used for verifying the level control station, fixed new TBM levels, and finalize all required item levels on site.
+Automatic levels shall be used for verifying the level control station, fixing new TBM levels, and finalizing all required item levels on site.

 Survey and Setting Out